|Good reasons to file Chapter 13 Bankruptcy

 * By Appointment Only *

 Located in the 6-story CASCADE PLAZA WEST building (a white building with blue roof segments) in Beaverton near Hwy.
 217, SW Canyon Rd., and Cedar Hills Blvd.
 The building is on the corner of SW Center St. and Hall St. Only three (3) blocks from the Beaverton Central Max train stop (Blue line), near the "Beaverton Round."

 Parking is free.
-Handicap access and elevators are available through the ground floor lobby.
+Handicap access ramps and elevators located at the ground floor entry.

 Upcoming Office in early 2019!

 Parking is free.
 Handicap accessible and elevators at this location.